 This post may contain "affiliate links."
 This means if you click on the affiliate link and purchase the item, I'll receive a commission.
 I disclose this in accordance with the Federal Trade Commission's 16 CFR, Part 255.
 I only recommend products that passed my strict criteria.
 Read about my research methods in the Start Here page.

-We want it to be safe, meaning not damaging to our skin and overall health.
+We want it to be safe, meaning that it does not damage our skin or overall health.

-We want it to be effective, meaning that it has to protect us from both UVA (short-wave ultraviolet-A rays) and UVB (ultraviolet-B).
+We want it to be effective, meaning that it has to protect us from both UVA (short-wave ultraviolet-A) and UVB (ultraviolet-B) rays.

 And we want our face sunscreen to be practical, meaning without a ghostly whitening effect.
 Nobody wants to look like a ghost unless you are going to a Halloween party.